san601/WannaGame-Freshman-2023/YourChoice.md

 ### Solution

-After running the file, we know that the program allows 5 input in the format of (00-47), which means the first digit cannot exceed 4 and the second digit cannot exceed 7.
+After running the file, we know that the program allows 5 inputs in the format of (00-47), which means the first digit cannot exceed 4 and the second digit cannot exceed 7.
 This can be the first hint for us.

 ![image](https://hackmd.io/_uploads/HybjqCam6.png)